graphql-hive/graphql-conf-2025-gateway-workshop/OUTLINE.md

 - Add subscription support to Posts subgraph (`postAdded`)
 - Configure EDFS with NATS adapter (pre-running NATS instance)
-- Create subscription service (doesnt have to be subgraph) that publishes to NATS
+- Create subscription service that publishes to NATS
 - **Live demo**:
   - Open subscription in one tab
   - Create post in another tab